Apidya

 Apidya (titled Abidja (アビヂャ) in Japanese characters below the title) is a horizontally scrolling shoot 'em up video game developed by German studio Kaiko and released by Blue Byte (as Play Byte) in 1992 for the Amiga.
 The game was also released by the disk magazine Amiga Spiele Disc, and later as a budget game by Team17 in 1994.

-A 24-bit pixel remake, Apidya' Special, is being developed by ININ Games for release in 2026.
+A 24-bit pixel remake, Apidya' Special, was developed by Kaiko (as "Team Apidya") and released by ININ Games on August 25, 2026.